Extra pearls in graph theory: Matrix theorem

 where $s(G)$ denotes the number of spanning trees in $G$. \end{thm}

 \parit{Proof.} Denote by $d$ the degree of the last vertex in $G$.

 Assume $d=0$.
 Then $G$ is not connected and therefore $s(G)=0$.
-On the other hand, the sum in each row of $M_G$ vanish (compare to Exercise~\ref{ex:sum-kirchhoff}).
+On the other hand, the sum in each row of $M_G$ vanishes (compare to Exercise~\ref{ex:sum-kirchhoff}).
 Hence the sum of all columns in $M_G$ vanish; in particular, the columns in $M_G$ are linearly dependent and hence $\det M_G=0$.
 Hence the equality \ref{eq:matrix-formula} holds if $d=0$.

-As usual, we denote by $p$ and $q$ the number of vertexes and edges in $G$; by the assumption we have that $p\ge 2$.
+As usual, we denote by $p$ and $q$ the number of vertices and edges in $G$; by the assumption we have that $p\ge 2$.

-Assume $p=2$; that is, $G$ has two vertexes and $q$ parallel edges connecting them.
+Assume $p=2$; that is, $G$ has two vertices and $q$ parallel edges connecting them.
 Clearly, $s(G)=q$.
-Further note that $M_G=(q)$; that is, the Kirchhoff minor $M_G$ is a $1{\times}1$ matrix with single component $q$.
+Further note that $M_G=(q)$; that is, the Kirchhoff minor $M_G$ is a $1{\times}1$ matrix with a single component $q$.
 In particular, $\det M_G=q$ and therefore the equality \ref{eq:matrix-formula} holds.

-Assume the equality \ref{eq:matrix-formula} does not hold in general; choose a \emph{minimal criminal graph} $G$; that is a graph that minimize the value $p+q$ among the graphs violating \ref{eq:matrix-formula}.
+Assume the equality \ref{eq:matrix-formula} does not hold in general; choose a \emph{minimal criminal} graph $G$; that is, a graph that minimize the value $p+q$ among the graphs violating \ref{eq:matrix-formula}.

 From above we have that $p>2$ and $d>0$.
-Note that we may assume that the first and last vertexes of $G$ are adjacent; otherwise permute pair of labels $1$ and some $j<p$ and apply Observation~\ref{observaiton:swap}.
+Note that we may assume that the first and last vertices of $G$ are adjacent; otherwise permute pair of labels $1$ and some $j<p$ and apply Observation~\ref{observaiton:swap}.
 Denote by $e$ the edge between the first and last vertex.

-Note that the total number of vertexes and edges in the pseudographs $G- e$ and $G/e$ are smaller than $p+q$.
-Therefore we have that
+Note that the total number of vertices and edges in the pseudographs $G- e$ and $G/e$ are smaller than $p+q$.
+Therefore, we have that